 Every professional relies on specific skills, and veterinarians are no different.
 They should possess compassion, decisiveness, manual dexterity, and solid communication skills.

 Being able to effectively communicate goes beyond interacting with animals.
 “Potential candidates interested in pursuing the veterinary field as a career have to realize that if they don’t get along with other people, they should not be in the field of veterinary medicine,” Dr. Lee says.
 “That's because there's a lot of interaction with pet owners.”

 How do you become a veterinarian?

-You’ll need to obtain a number of credentials to practice veterinary medicine — the most important being your Doctor of Veterinary Medicine (DVM) degree.
-Though not every veterinary medicine program will require a four-year bachelor's degree, there are usually strict course prerequisites you need to complete in order to become an eligible applicant.
+You’ll need to obtain a number of credentials to practice veterinary medicine—the most important being your Doctor of Veterinary Medicine (DVM) degree.
+There are usually strict course prerequisites you need to complete in order to become an eligible applicant.

-Before you start applying to veterinary schools, you need to make sure you meet all the requirements in addition to course credits.
-They vary for each school, but most programs require you to take the Graduate Record Examination (GRE), submit letters of recommendation, write a personal statement, and obtain a substantial amount of veterinary experience.
+Before you start applying to veterinary schools, you need to make sure you meet all the requirements, which cover more than just course credits.
+Most programs require you to take the Graduate Record Examination (GRE), submit letters of recommendation, write a personal statement, and obtain a substantial amount of veterinary experience.

-Gaining experience is particularly important.
-“They should have at least 100 hours of experience working — or volunteering — in a veterinary clinic,” Dr. Lee advises.
-She adds that in addition to meeting application requirements, gaining veterinary experience will help you understand if you’re truly dedicated to the field before you invest a substantial amount of money in an education.
+Gaining that experience is particularly important. “[Applicants] should have at least 100 hours of experience working—or volunteering—in a veterinary clinic,” Dr. Lee advises.
+She adds that gaining veterinary experience will also help you understand if you’re truly dedicated to the field before you invest a substantial amount of money in an education.

 What is the career outlook for veterinarians?